 I smiled and cheerfully handed the nurse a written copy of our birth plan, which included the following: “I want to avoid Pitocin.
 I will need to be watched for excessive bleeding after the birth.
 I will be having an epidural.”

 I was about to discover the truth of the old saying, “The best-laid plans of mice and men often go astray.”

 Shortly thereafter, the doctor arrived.
-He looked in my eyes and said, “Hope, I know you don’t want Pitocin, but your blood pressure is getting really high and this is one way to get the ball rolling.”
+He looked into my eyes and said, “Hope, I know you don’t want Pitocin, but your blood pressure is getting really high, and this is one way to get the ball rolling.”

 I slowly and reluctantly nodded my consent.
 Shortly after, a nurse entered the room and asked if I was ready for my injection.
 Pitocin!
 I hated it with my whole heart.
 I felt the drug coursing through my veins and knew that incredibly strong, unstoppable contractions would soon follow.

 In just a few minutes, I was persistently asking (some might say whining) for pain relief.
 I had three children waiting for me at home, and two of them had been born naturally, with no drugs.